rchain/rchain/node/README.md

 ## 2. Modes

-Node module comes with single executable (jar, docker image, debian or fedora package), that can run in few modes.
+The node module comes with single executable (jar, docker image, debian or fedora package), that can run in a few modes.
 Which mode is running depends on the flag you use.
-You can run node with following flags:
+You can run node with the following flags:

 ```
   -b, --bootstrap  <arg>   Bootstrap rnode address for initial seed.